 Last Sunday Brian and I went to the Telus office to get the lowdown on the 100K Telus Story Hive program we are participating in.
 Our project will go beyond the depths of our original write up as we are still in midst of focusing and bringing it to the surface.
-Above what is officially mentioned, in brief we will be digging into the roots (*meaning of radical) and will not only share the radicals shredding, showcase the organizations they are supporting, but will tap into the process that has aided them grow their connection to their heart (specifically to #3,4,5, & 6 and who knows how many other definitions and beyond #45, *would you believe me that heart is a synonym of root?) to rise up to the characters they are.
+Above what is officially mentioned, in brief we will be digging into the roots (*meaning of radical) and will not only share the radicals shredding, showcase the organizations they are supporting, but will share their connection to their heart (specifically to #3,4,5, & 6 and who knows how many other definitions and beyond #45, *would you believe, heart is a synonym of root?) to rise up to the characters they are.
 We will meld action, trips, share info on their journeys mixed with interviews with the radicals and other inspiring individuals.

 Over the event we combed over legal details, heard some words from Mark Montefiore, producer of Letterkenny and Bad Blood, met our mentor from NSI and mingled.